Derrick Harvey: Professional career

-2008 NFL Draft
+Pre-draft

 Prior to the NFL Combine, Harvey had run the 40-yard dash in times from 4.67-4.78 at a weight of 252 pounds.
 He drew comparisons to Bryan Thomas.

 Jacksonville Jaguars

-Harvey was drafted 8th overall by the Jacksonville Jaguars in the 2008 NFL Draft.
+Harvey was selected eighth overall in the first round by the Jacksonville Jaguars in the 2008 NFL draft.
 He was the first defensive end chosen by the Jaguars in the first round in franchise history, and was the third of four defensive ends chosen in the first round of 2008 draft.
 Harvey was the last 2008 first-round draft pick to sign a contract.
 On August 27, 2008, he signed a 5-year, $23.8 million contract with the Jaguars.
 The contract contained $17.175 million in guaranteed money and could have reached $33.4 million, had all the incentives and escalators been met.
 Harvey set the Jaguars' record for longest rookie holdout, totaling 38 days.
 It was formerly held by Byron Leftwich, whose holdout lasted 19 days.
 He was waived on July 29, 2011.